All About Water Recycling And Reuse - Recycled water and reclaimed water

 • Agricultural use such as irrigation of crops, forestry, pasture, flowers, viticulture, and sugar cane growing

-• Non-drinking uses in households like laundry, washing dishes, gardening, cleaning the garage, etc.
+• Non-drinking household uses include laundry, washing dishes, gardening, cleaning the garage, etc.

 • watering golf courses and recreational parks like zoos, parks, and trails